pedchenkoroman/Angular-DI-good-practice/README.md

 Imagine you need to create a widget.
 The widget should show some information which receives from a service.
 There are more than one widgets that could be posted on one page.
 You will easily find two buttons on the page.
 When you click on the button you will see three widgets.
 They will show you some information after some delay.

 There are no differences between a good example and a bad example on the UI part.
 Let's dive into a code and look at why one example is significantly better than another.

+## Bad example

+There is a bad example module which imports the widget module and three services and declares one root component.
+The widget module has a widget component which has @Input.
+An interface of @Input is a pretty simple object `{text: string; count: number}`;